slisovski/GeoLocTools/README.md

-# Light level geolocator tools
+# Tools for light level geolocation

 GeoLocTools provides tools for the analysis of geolocator data that can be used in combination with most analysis tools like _GeoLight_, _SGAT_, _FLightR_ etc.